ibm-cloud-security/vault-plugin-secrets-ibmcloud/README.md

 |----------------|--------------------------------------------------|
 | `GET`          |  `/ibmcloud/creds/:name`                         |

 Generates an API key for a service ID.
-If the named role was configured a list of access groups, rather than a service ID, a service ID will created, added as a member to the groups, and an API key generated for the service ID.
+If the named role was configured with a list of access groups, rather than a service ID, a service ID will created, added as a member to the groups, and an API key generated for the service ID.